Chrysanthemoides or Bijou or Boneseed Leafroller

 courtesy of the Keith Turnbull Research Institute, Frankston)

 This Caterpillar was imported into Australia from South Africa, because its favoured foodplant is :

-Young Caterpillars feeding on growing shoot destroy them.
-Older Caterpillars eat the mature leaves and can completely strip a plant.
+Young caterpillars feeding on growing shoot destroy them.
+Older caterpillars eat the mature leaves and can completely strip a plant.

 The caterpillar passes through five or six instars.
 The head, thoracic shield and anal plate are black, although some caterpillars differ in having an orange head capsule.
 First and second instar caterpillars are olive green with indistinct tuberculae on every abdominal segment.
-Later instars are dark green, brown, or even black, and are paler on the underside, with white tuberculae in parallel rows along the length of the body: two along the back, a single row along each side, and three rows along the underside.
+Later instars are dark green, brown, or even black, and are paler on the underside, with white warts in parallel rows along the length of the body: two along the back, a single row along each side, and three rows along the underside.

 Newly hatched caterpillars often drift on short silk threads if they are disturbed or where suitable foliage is not immediately available.
 The caterpillars make shelters in the shoot tips by joining adjacent leaves.
 The caterpillars then eat the leaves and stems from within their shelter.
 At 22.5 C, the total duration of the larval stages is about 30 days.

 The pupa is brown, with a length of about length 1 cm.
 It has a row of small spines on the upper side of each segment of the abdomen, and hooked spines on the last segment.
 Pupation is usually formed within the larval shelter.
 Several pupae may occur on the tip of one shoot.